Skip to main content

 1. Cumulative College GPA.
 If a student has not taken previous college courses, the high school GPA will be used.
 3.1 to 4.0 = 10 points; 2.1 to 3.0 = 5 points.

-2. Three points will be awarded for an A; 2 points will be awarded for a B; 1 point will be awarded for a C for each of the following core course that have been completed prior to the application deadline: ENG 101, MTH 116, BIO 103, PSY 210, SPH 107, BIO 201, BIO 202, Humanities Elective.
+2. Three points will be awarded for an A; 2 points will be awarded for a B; 1 point will be awarded for a C for each of the following core academic course that have been completed prior to the application deadline: ENG 101, MTH 116 (or higher-level math), BIO 103, PSY 210, SPH 107, BIO 201, BIO 202, Humanities Elective.

 This is a career program designed for students to go directly into the labor market upon completion.
 Although some of the courses in this program will transfer to four-year institutions, this program is not designed to be a transfer program of study; therefore, it is not subject to the terms and conditions of Alabama Transfers state transfer and articulation reporting system.